Pending December Hearing, Religious Colleges Submit Final Brief to D.C. Circuit Wheaton and Belmont Abbey colleges call for relief from HHS mandate

 Melinda Skea 202-349-7224 firstname.lastname@example.org

-WASHINGTON, DC – On Friday, The Becket Fund for Religious Liberty filed its reply brief before the D.C.
+WASHINGTON, DC – On Friday, Becket Law filed its reply brief before the D.C.
 Circuit Court of Appeals, asking the Court to reinstate two HHS mandate lawsuits after the trial court held that the cases were premature due to the government’s one-year “safe-harbor.”
 This is the first time a federal Court of Appeals will consider the HHS mandate.
 The D.C.
 Circuit is set to hear oral arguments on the case December 14.

-“The safe harbor’s protection is illusory,” said Kyle Duncan, General Counsel for The Becket Fund for Religious Liberty.
+“The safe harbor’s protection is illusory,” said Kyle Duncan, General Counsel for Becket Law.
 “Even though the government won’t make religious colleges pay crippling fines this year, private lawsuits can still be brought, schools are at a competitive disadvantage for hiring and retaining faculty, and employees face the specter of battling chronic conditions without access to affordable care.
 This mandate puts these religious schools in an impossible position.”

 Wheaton and Belmont Abbey are not the only schools to feel the immediate harms of the government’s HHS mandate.
 In October, Ave Maria University filed a declaration in a separate lawsuit in federal court detailing the “excessive burdens and pressures” that are preventing the school from filling faculty positions.